itssoumyaXD/Artemis-II-Data-Methodology/README.md

 # Artemis-II-Data-Methodology
 Bayesian within-subject longitudinal modeling applied to NHANES proxy data to demonstrate a methodology for extracting physiological insights from small-sample, high-dimensional spaceflight data.
 Submitted to NASA for Artemis II Human Research Data Methodology.
-# NASA Artemis II Human Research Data Methodology Challenge

 ## Component 2: Methodology Demonstration — README

-**Submitted by:** Shanvi Soumya
-**Affiliation:** University of Illinois Urbana-Champaign
-**Degree Program:** B.S.
-Biochemistry | Minor: Chemistry, Statistics
-**Challenge:** NASA Artemis II Human Research Data Methodology Challenge

 ---

 ## Overview

-This repository contains the full demonstration of a **Bayesian within-subject longitudinal modeling methodology** applied to NHANES proxy data, submitted as Component 2 of the NASA Artemis II Human Research Data Methodology Challenge.
+This repository contains the full demonstration of a **Bayesian within-subject longitudinal modeling methodology** applied to NHANES proxy data.

 The core scientific problem mirrored here is extracting meaningful physiological trajectory estimates from a very small, high-performing cohort (n=4 astronauts) with multiple biomarker measurements across pre-flight, in-flight, and post-flight timepoints.
 The methodology uses informative priors derived from a large terrestrial baseline population (NHANES) to compensate for the inherent statistical limitations of a four-person dataset.